Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Abstract

 \section{Abstract}

 The majority of planetary nebulae (PNe) show axisymmetric morphologies, whose causes are not well understood.
-In this work, we present spatially resolved kinematic observations of 14 Galactic PNe surrounding Wolf-Rayet ([WR]) and weak emission-line stars (\textit{wels}) based on the H$\alpha$ and [N~{\sc ii}] emission taken with the Wide Field Spectrograph on the ANU 2.3-m telescope.
+In this work, we present spatially resolved kinematic observations of 14 Galactic PNe surrounding Wolf-Rayet ([WR]) and weak emission-line stars (\textit{wels}) based on the H$\alpha$ and [N~{\sc ii}] emission taken with the Wide Field Spectrograph on the Australian National University 2.3-m telescope.
 Velocity-resolved channel maps and position--velocity diagrams, together with archival \textit{Hubble Space Telescope} (\textit{HST}) and ground-based images, are employed to construct three-dimensional morpho-kinematic models of 12 objects using the program \textsc{shape}.
-Our results indicate that these 12 PNe have elliptical morphologies with either open or closed outer ends.
-Kinematic maps also illustrate on-sky orientations of elliptically symmetric morphologies of the interior shells in NGC\,6578 and NGC\,6629, and the compact ($\leq 6$\,arcsec) PNe Pe\,1-1, M\,3-15, M\,1-25, Hen\,2-142, and NGC\,6567, in agreement with the high-resolution \textit{HST} images containing morphological details.
-Point-symmetric knots in Hb\,4 exhibit deceleration with distance from the nebular center that could be due to shock collisions with the ambient medium.
-Velocity dispersion maps of Pe\,1-1 disclose point-symmetric knots similar to those in Hb\,4.
-Collimated outflows are also visible in the position--velocity diagrams of M\,3-30, M\,1-32, M\,3-15, and K\,2-16, which are reconstructed by tenuous prolate ellipsoids extending upwardly from thick toroidal shells in our models.
+Our results indicate that these 12 PNe mostly have elliptical morphologies with either open or closed outer ends.
+The kinematic maps show the on-sky orientations of the interior shells in NGC 6578 and NGC 6629, as well as the compact ($\leq 6$\,arcsec) PNe Pe\,1-1, M\,3-15, M\,1-25, Hen\,2-142, and NGC\,6567, in agreement with the elliptically symmetric morphologies seen in high-resolution \textit{HST} images.
+Point-symmetric knots in Hb\,4 exhibit deceleration with distance from the central star, which could be due to shock collisions with the ambient medium.
+The velocity dispersion maps of Pe\,1-1 also disclose the shock interaction between its collimated outflows and the interstellar medium.
+Collimated bipolar outflows are also visible in the position--velocity diagrams of M\,3-30, M\,1-32, and M\,3-15, which are reconstructed by tenuous prolate ellipsoids extending upward from dense equatorial regions in the kinematic models.
+The formation of aspherical morphologies and collimated outflows in these PNe could be related to the stellar evolution of hydrogen-deficient [WR] and \textit{wels} nuclei, which require further investigation.

 \keywords{\href{https://astrothesaurus.org/uat/1249}{Planetary nebulae (1249)}; \href{https://astrothesaurus.org/uat/847}{Interstellar medium (847)}; \href{http://astrothesaurus.org/uat/1607}{Stellar jets (1607)}; \href{http://astrothesaurus.org/uat/1608}{Stellar kinematics (1608)}; \href{https://astrothesaurus.org/uat/1806}{Wolf-Rayet stars(1806)}